Algebraic Data Integration: Implementation: the CQL tool

-We have implemented our formalism in the FQL tool, which can be downloaded at \url{http://categoricaldata.net/fql.html}.
+We have implemented our formalism in the open-source CQL tool, which can be downloaded at \url{http://categoricaldata.net}.
 In this section we discuss certain implementation issues that arise in negotiating between syntax and semantics, and provide algorithms for key parts of the implementation: deciding equality in equational theories, saturating theories into term models, checking conservativity of equational theories, (co-)evaluating queries, and (co-)pivoting (converting instances into schemas).
+Even though the goal of the CQL tool is merely to prove that algebraic data integration can be done, we close with a discussion about the CQL tool's performance.